-Types of cookie:
+Types of cookie

 closed.
 They allow you to move from page to page without having to log-in repeatedly.

-Persistent (or Permanent) Cookies

-Persistent cookies are stored in your computer memory and are not deleted when the browser is closed.
+Persistent (or Permanent) Cookies: persistent cookies are stored in your computer memory and are not deleted when the browser is closed.
 They are used to keep your preferences for the website, so they will be remembered for next time you visit the website.
 They are also used to collect information about the numbers of visitors, the average time spent on a particular page and analyse shopping behaviour on the website.
 This information is used to find out how well the website works and where it can be improved.

-You probably have Adobe Flash installed on your computer.
+Flash Cookies (or Locally Shared Objects): you probably have Adobe Flash installed on your computer.
 Websites that contain Flash can also store small files on your computer that are used in the same way as cookies.

 Flash cookies can also back up the data that is stored in other cookies.
 When you delete cookies, your Flash cookies are not affected.
 So a website may still recognise you if it backed up the deleted cookie information on a Flash cookie.

 If you use the badges that allow you to share products and content with your friends via social networks like Twitter and Facebook, these companies may set a cookie on your computer memory.
-Find out more about these here:

 The information above can also be used to contact our registered Data Protection Officer.